wangjun-microsoft/Cognitive-Documentation/Content/en-us/Speech/API-Reference-REST/BingVoiceRecognition.md

 The expected response from the call to the token service is the JWT access token as text/plain.

-Then the token Base64 access_token requested is passed to the Speech endpoint as an `Authorization` header and prefixed with the string `Bearer`, for example:
+Then the JWT is passed as a Base64 access_token to the Speech endpoint as an `Authorization` header prefixed with the string `Bearer`, for example:

  `Authorization: Bearer [Base64 access_token]`